efoster9/interactive-web/unit-3-advanced-dom/U3LA2.3/U3LA2.3.md

 The data used in this lab is the Billboard top 200 songs as of December 31, 2021.
 Feel empowered to change this to meet the needs more closely of your specific students.
 We highly recommend, for example, you survey your students and ask them to give you their favorite 5-10 songs.
 Then, replace the `top200.js` file with a similar array of objects. _NOTE: The artist "Kodak Black" is used as an example.
 You will need a different example if you do this._

+In the extensions, you can give students the chance to implement their own fuzzy matching algorithm.
+If you choose to do this, consider giving them an extra day or two to work this out with their partner.

 ### Objectives